Tannahsheen/autospider/README.md

 running:
 make an input ip list that contains your ip ranges.

+run
-run autospider.sh
+bash autospider.sh
 it will prompt you for your ip list.
 This utility should find all of your open smb shares and output them into a list.

+from here run
+bash autospider2.sh

-from here run autospider2.sh, when it prompts for an input file type spider-hosts.txt this will begin spidering all SMB shares that it can access, downloading sensitive data.
+this will begin spidering all SMB shares that it can access, downloading sensitive data.